smol-dot/smoldot/README.md

 This project operates under the typical "benevolent dictator" model.
 The main maintener, @tomaka, is being remunerated to work on the source code through Polkadot treasury proposals.

 Pull requests are welcome.
 However, if your changes are substantial, you are strongly encouraged to first discuss the nature of the changes through an issue or discussion.
 In general, unless the changes you are making are trivial, you are never wrong if you first open an issue instead of a pull request.
+Keep in mind that changes that might seem easy are often harder than they look.
+Changes that are *actually* easy have a high chance of having already been completed.

 Anyone contributing to this project pledges to propose a welcoming, constructive, and respectful environment for everyone.
 Trolling, harassment, or sexual advances aren't tolerated.